 sudo passwd sushi

-When prompted to enter the password for the user account, enter the password and confirm it.
+When prompted to enter the user account's password, enter it and confirm it.

 Step 4: Firewall Configurations

-Ubuntu 18.04 comes with the UFW firewall and it is usually active by default.
-The firewall itself will block FTP traffic as a security measure but the FTP ports are needed for vsftpd to function properly.
-The FTP ports are port 20 and port 21 which can be opened by using the following command:
+Ubuntu 18.04 comes with the UFW firewall and is usually active by default.
+The firewall will block FTP traffic as a security measure, but the FTP ports are needed for vsftpd to function properly.
+The FTP ports are port 20 and port 21, which can be opened by using the following command:

 sudo ufw allow 20/tcp